janthonas/Transformer-Tumor-Classification/README.md

 ### Testing the Model

+The file test.py is used to test the model.
+This puts all of the test images into a given model, and returns the predictions from the model.

 ### Results

 During training a number of key measures are taken including the training loss, validation loss, and the validation accuracy.
 The results per epoch are recorded below.